polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### mint
 Mint an item of a particular collection.

-The origin must be Signed and the sender must be the Issuer of the `collection`.
+The origin must be Signed and the sender must comply with the `mint_settings` rules.

 - `collection`: The collection of the item to be minted.
 - `item`: An identifier of the new item.